Carbon offset projects

 Southland, New Zealand

 This initiative protects a native rainforest, made up tawhai (silver beech), miro and tōtara and provides economic opportunities for local Maori

 Creating nature reserves that protect Ontario’s forests from deforestation.

 High-impact international projects

-These projects have extra social benefits, like increasing employment and living standards,
+These movements have extra social benefits, like increasing employment and living standards,

-Lastly, because they take place in the developing world, they are cost-effective and reduce the average price of offsetting your footprint.
+Lastly, because they occur in the developing world, they are cost-effective and reduce the average price of offsetting your footprint.